antoniofractuous/MEAN-stack-angular/README.md

 If you have Windows you will need to download an SSH client such as "Putty"or "MobaXterm".
 You can download any of these by typing "Putty"or "MobaXterm" on Google.

-The following website includes information for the next steps after you have downloaded your SSH client on Windows:
+The following website includes information about how to connect to your EC2 instance once you have downloaded an SSH client on Windows:

 https://www.clickittech.com/aws/connect-ec2-instance-using-ssh/